Olumidedara/FlowSynth/README.md

 ## The Story

 You have a question.
-You need a well-researched, polished article — not a messy pile of search tabs and half-read links.
+You need a well-researched, polished article and not a messy pile of search tabs and half-read links.

 FlowSynth is your **AI research team in a box**.
 It doesn't just search the web and dump results.
 It orchestrates six specialised AI agents that work together like a tiny editorial department: